 - Direct elections.

 - The Act also required that the three of the six members of the Viceroy’s Executive Council (other than Commander-in-Chief) were to be Indians.

-- Provided for the establishment of Public Service Commission.
+- Provided for the establishment of the Public Service Commission.

 - The Act provided for the establishment of an All-India Federation consisting of the Provinces and the Princely States as units, though the envisaged federation never came into being.